Bengali Chanar Jalebi | Paneer Jilebi

 Soaking Jalebi in sugar syrup

-• The jalebi would absorb almost all the syrup and it is now ready to be served.
-Serve it in room temperature or cold.
+• The jalebi would absorb almost all the syrup, and it is now ready to be served.
+Serve it at room temperature or cold.

 Serving Bengali Jalebi

-• My dough was very sticky and I could not make any balls or roll it into cylinder.
+• My dough was very sticky, and I could not make any balls or roll it into a cylinder.
 This was because I did not drain the paneer enough.
-So make sure that the paneer is almost dry before making.
-Also if your dough appears too dry and cracked, add the couple of tsps of milk mentioned in the ingredients list to make it soft.
+So make sure that the paneer is almost dry before making it.
+Also, if your dough appears too dry and cracked, add a couple of tsps of milk mentioned in the ingredients list to make it soft.

 Ready to serve chanar Jilebi